khavishbhundoo/callmytrade-api/README.md

 occurs, CallMyTrade will then use Twilio as a VOIP provider to call your mobile phone and voice out the contents of the alert.

+Existing online services like `Callhookpro` were not a good fit for multiple reasons:
+1. It does not have support for my country
+2. Rates were high considering it's a recurring monthly fee

+### Goals

+1. Pay only for what you use model
+2. Configurable with different VOIP Providers
+3. Docker first approach with minimal image size for performance and security reasons
+4. Easy to deploy and keep up to date in an automated manner with no downtime during deployment

 ## Tech Stack

 - API Framework: .NET 8